HenryWard/chymera-scoring/README.md

 To run the script "score_paralogs.R" and generate scores for the paralog CHyMErA libraries, perform the following steps:

-1. Download the original screening data from https://crispr.ccbr.utoronto.ca/chymera/#.
-2. Make sure that you have R version > 3.6.3 installed, along with the packages *ggplot2* and *ggthemes*.
+1. Make sure that you have R version > 3.6.3 installed, along with the packages *ggplot2* and *ggthemes*.
-3. Change the four parameters at the top of the script to match your local machine.
+2. Change the four parameters at the top of the script to match your local machine.
     1. `setwd` takes the path of the *chymera-scoring* folder.
-	2. `input_file` is the path to the screening data downloaded in step 1.
-	3. `output_folder` is the path to a desired output folder.
+	2. `output_folder` is the path to a desired output folder.
 This will be created automatically if it does not exist.
-	4. `which_cell_line` is one of "hap1", "rpe1", or "hap1_torin" for scoring each screen, respectively.
+	3. `which_cell_line` is one of "hap1", "rpe1", or "hap1_torin" for scoring each screen, respectively.
+3. Run the script, e.g. with `source("score_paralogs.R")`, to score the type of data specified in step 2.3.

+To run the script "score_dual_targeting.R" and generate scores for the dual-targeting CHyMErA libraries, perform the following steps:

+1. Make sure that you have R version > 3.6.3 installed, along with the packages *ggplot2* and *ggthemes*.
+2. Change the four parameters at the top of the script to match your local machine.
+    1. `setwd` takes the path of the *chymera-scoring* folder.
+	2. `output_folder` is the path to a desired output folder.
+This will be created automatically if it does not exist.
+	3. `guide_type` is one of "single", "dual", "paralog_single" or "paralog_dual" for scoring single-targeting guides or dual-targeting guides from the dual-targeting library ("single" and "dual") or the paralog library ("paralog_single" and "paralog_dual").
-4. Run the script, e.g. with `source("paralog_scoring.R")`, to score the type of data specified in step 3.4.
+3. Run the script, e.g. with `source("score_dual_targeting.R")`, to score the type of data specified in step 2.3.